 Parents are a key element of nurture work.
-Therefore, parents are consulted by letter and, during an initial meeting, sign an agreement prior to children attending the nurture group.
+Therefore, parents are consulted during an initial meeting.
 Parents are regularly invited to meet with staff and spend time with their child within the provision.
 Staff support parents by giving appropriate advice and interaction strategies.

 Our nurture group is well structured with a strong sense of routine and familiarity.

 - Sessions run from .1.00p.m. to 3.00p.m with in class support being offered throughout the mornings.

 - The afternoon will include activities such as Forest School, cooking, arts and crafts and sensory play linked through a fiction or non-fiction text.
 Outside playtime, breakfast, shared play, snack activities are all linked to the Boxall assessment and meet the needs of individual children.
 Circle time, mindfulness, peer massage and news sharing is a key element to the smooth delivery of the day.

 - Children from the group will still be able to attend special activities, which may occur during the school day, as a part of their base class.